te-yun/if-sitesearch/doc/faq.md

     to **index your website page by page** calling the API.

 * Where can I find an API documentation and specification for Site Search?
+    * [Site Search' API](https://sitesearch.cloud/swagger-ui.html) ist technically documented according to the OpenAPI 3.0 specification, using Swagger.
+Not only, you can lookup the required schemas but you can also, use the API right from your browser.

 * What does Site Search cost?
     * Currently we have no fixed plans as Site Search is still in BETA.